quorrajs/Quorra-docs/more/miscellaneous.md

 ## Application Locals

-In Quorra application local variables within the application can be saved to locals attribute of Quorra application instance, ie `App.locals`.
+In Quorra local variables within the application can be saved to locals attribute of Quorra application instance, ie `App.locals`.

 ```javascript
 App.locals.title